-Traditional dog flaps or cat flaps may hang or swing loose, which in this day and age, really isn’t a great option.
+Traditional dog flaps or cat flaps may hang or swing loose, which isn’t a great option in this day and age.
 That’s because not only will your pets come in and out, other critters and pests will want to sneak in, too!

-The best door for security – which still lets your dog go in and out as they please – will be one that locks and opens on request, and one which only you and your dogs have access to.
+The best door for security – which still lets your dog go in and out as they please – will be one that locks and opens on request and to which only you and your dogs have access.

-In the modern age, we have more to lose than ever before – which is why the best pet door solutions online while put safety and security right at the top of the priority list.
+In the modern age, we have more to lose than ever before – which is why the best pet door solutions online put safety and security at the top of the priority list.

 Can I Install a Dog Flap Myself?

 If you are keen to give your pets (cats, dogs and otherwise) access in and out as soon as possible, it’s probably going to be the least hassle to ask a contractor to handle the installation.

 How Big a Flap Will My Dog Need?

 However, if your dog is of a smaller breed and is simply overweight, it might be a better option to try and get them to trim down a bit first!

 However, thanks to smart sliding glass and the likes of the Petsafe Automatic Locking Door ranges, it’s now easier than ever to give your pets the freedom they deserve

-We hope the information in this article helped and be sure to take a look at the best dog doors and products listed above – and you may well find that you are an automatic dog door convert sooner than you think.
+We hope the information in this article helped and be sure to look at the best dog doors and products listed above – and you may find that you are an automatic dog door convert sooner than you think.